percona/pmm/docs/using/interface.md

 5. If this is your first time logging in, you'll be asked to set a new password.
 (We recommend you do.)

-    - Either enter a new password in both fields and click *Submit*, or
+    - Either enter a new password in both fields and click *Submit*, or,

     - click *Skip* to use the default password.